 An excerpt from Anthotypes – Explore the darkroom in your garden and make photographs using plants.
-How the anthotype was discovered.
+The history of anthotypes and ow the anthotype was discovered.

 Today’s photographers can raise their camera and within a few seconds produce a picture, import it into the computer and print it out.
 In these times, it is wonderful to take a few steps back and produce a print over a few days or weeks, with a lot of random events along the way.
 It is a great way to reflect over both the photographic process and the image you are about to produce.

 The fascination with plant color existed long before the invention of anthotypes.
 From the beginning of mankind, plants have been used to make clothes and tools, and also to color these objects, decorate people’s skin for ceremonies and festivities and give color to food.

 The impact of plants and flowers throughout our history is immense.
 Evidence suggests the medicinal properties of plants were used over 60, 000 years ago by Neanderthals .
 Burial grounds also show that flowers were part of their burial ceremony.
 Modern humans, evolving alongside the Neanderthals, also used flowers and plants in their cultural rituals.

 In Egypt, living in the midst of a desert, with the Nile as the prime source of water for vegetation, plants were a crucial part of the ceremonies.
 Pharaohs were buried with wreaths of flowers, foliage and fruit to accompany them on the perilous and complicated journey to the afterlife.
 In a country where droughts were devastating, the plants were a sign of wealth.

 Japanese tattoo masters used safflower for reds, indigo for blues, green from minerals and yellows from arsenic, gardenia and gamboge.
 A geisha’s face would be whitened by rice powder and her lips painted red with safflower pigment.